4 Tips for a Successful Website

 Quite simply, customers trust other customers.
 It’s a great way to show how good you are and how happy you make your customers.
 Testimonials also allow visitors to imagine themselves in the scenario, imagine getting help from you.
 If they can imagine themselves in place of one of your customers or clients, you’ve basically have already made a sale.

-Getting these five core elements on your website will greatly increase your conversions.
+Getting these four (or five if you count that bonus one there…) core elements on your website will greatly increase your conversions.
 There is no quick fix to making a successful website, but these will get you further than most of your competition and allow you to improve your website, one day at a time.